 Each year, we have over 1,000 students enrolled in graduate programs on our campus and we want to make your experience here at Loyola as engaging as possible.
 Here at Loyola University, we are inspired by our Jesuit values to strive to educate the whole student and to benefit the larger community.
 Because of this, we want to help you know what resources are available to you and get you involved on campus!

 For information about graduate programs offered at Loyola University New Orleans, make sure to visit our Graduate Programs Website.

-Whether you are looking to get involved on campus or with specific graduate organizations, Loyola has a lot of offer our student body.
+Whether you are looking to get involved on campus or with specific graduate organizations, Loyola has a lot to offer our student body.
 Check out HowlConnect for a full listing of our student organizations.
-Don’t see a student organizations that interest you?
+Don’t see a student organization that interests you?
 Learn how to start your own student organization here!
-If you have any other questions concerning student organizations?
-Visit the Department of Student Life and Ministry at the Lower Level of the Danna Student Center and speak with us about starting a club or organization!
+If you have any other questions concerning student organizations, visit the Department of Student Life and Ministry at the Lower Level of the Danna Student Center and speak with us about starting a club or organization!

-Graduate students are encouraged to participate in all student organizations, clubs, and intramurals on campus, but for Graduate Specific Organizations, the Alpha Phi Chapter of Chi Sigma Iota is designated for our counseling graduate students.
-Omicron Delta Kappa is a national honor society for juniors, seniors, and graduate students.
+Graduate students are encouraged to participate in all student organizations, clubs, and intramurals on campus.
+Loyola also offers Graduate Specific Organizations, such as the Alpha Phi Chapter of Chi Sigma Iota, designated for our counseling graduate students, and Omicron Delta Kappa, a national honor society designated for juniors, seniors, and graduate students.